Kazuo Ishiguro wins Nobel Prize in Literature

 Announcing the award, Sara Danius, Permanent Secretary of the Swedish Academy, said Ishiguro, "in novels of great emotional force, has uncovered the abyss beneath our illusory sense of connection with the world."

-Ishiguro, who is of Japanese origin, is the 110th winner of the literary accolade.
+Ishiguro, whose family moved to Britain from Japan when he was five years old, is the 110th winner of the literary accolade.

+"If you mix Jane Austen and Franz Kafka, then you have him in a nutshell," Danius told reporters of this year's winner.
+"Then you add Proust to the mix, and you stir it but not too much.

+"He is a writer of great integrity who has developed an aesthetic universe on his own."

 The Swedish Academy received and approved 240 proposals for this year's literature prize, resulting in 195 candidates, it said.